-Were brunches made for the weekend or were weekends made for brunches?
+Were brunches made for weekends or were weekends made for brunches?
 We know that it's probably the former, but surely you can't help but agree that brunch really is the perfect activity for a Saturday and Sunday morning.
 There's nothing better than having a lie-in and assembling your squad together to attack some of the finest food and beverage that London has to offer.
 Especially considering it gives you the rest of the day to slowly stupor into a food (and possibly prosecco) induced coma.
 When it comes to weekend helpings of huevos, London is a pretty great place to be.

 The only problem with brunch nowadays is that everyone seems to be at it.
 Like when your favourite underground band suddenly starts getting radio airplay, brunch has gone a bit too mainstream for our liking.
 Take a gander at Trip Advisor and you're likely to find more than a generous handful of eateries in your local area all offering the same kitsch approach to smashed/crushed/mushed/trampled avocado on toast.
 The world of brunch has become a bit too safe.
 A bit too blasé for our sophisticated, thrill-seeking palates.
 To combat that, we've collated some of the best alternative brunches to try out in London.
 Because life is too short for a bad brunch.